16.3h | 2014 | Dutch Warmblood Stallion

 Johnson – Negro – Wisconsin

 The eye-catching black stallion Jayson has much to offer beyond just his good looks.
 He also has an FEI pedigree filled with top performers that will catch any dressage breeder’s attention.
 Under Hans Peter Minderhoud, his sire is Johnson who had an impressive career including the World Equestrian Games, Olympics, and European Championships.
-As a sire, Johnson is proving equally impressive and is currently ranked #1 in the world on the WBFSH Dressage Sire rankings, one placing ahead of his sire.
-Johnson’s sire, Jazz, is ranked #2 in on both the KWPN and WBFSH ranking lists for dressage sires in 2020.
+As a sire, Johnson is proving equally impressive and is currently ranked #2 in the world on the WBFSH Dressage Sire rankings, one placing ahead of his sire.
+Johnson’s sire, Jazz, is ranked #1 in in the KWPN ranking lists for dressage sires in 2021 and 3rd in the WBFSH Dressage Sire rankings.

 Jayson’s dam, Zamora B, has already produced 2 approved sons as well as an Elite and Ster daughter.
 Zamora’s oldest offspring Esperanto was winner of the USDF Region 1 Intermediate I Open Championship and Reserve Champion at Prix St. Georges in 2021, after making his FEI debut at the CDI1* at Dressage at Devon.
 Zamora’s sire is the revered stallion Negro.
 An impressive FEI competitor himself, he has an incredible record for siring Grand Prix horses, including Olympic and World Cup Champion Valegro.

 Performance Test: KWPN Short-Term Performance Test,